cs1302uga/cs1302-ce04/README.md

 In your notes, clearly answer the following questions.
 These instructions assume that you are logged into the Nike server.

+**NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
+If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.

 ### SECTION TITLE

 1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce04`: